swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

 and we can see our Git configuration files too,

     $ ls -A
-    common  .git  journal.txt
+    .git imgs index.html template.html

-But where is the `papers` directory, you might ask? `papers` was the directory that held our local repository but was not a part of it.
+But where is the `html` directory, you might ask? `html` was the directory that held our local repository but was not a part of it.

 ### Push changes to a remote repository